-This will list all directories which are having MegaBytes or GigaBytes of consumed space in your actual (in this example HOME) directory.
+This will list all directories with megabytes or gigabytes of consumed space in your actual (in this example HOME) directory.
 List is sorted in descending order from largest to smallest files/directories.

-To have a better understanding of previous commands, you can read manpages.
+To have a better understanding of the previous commands, read the man pages:

 $ man lfs